scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 I hope that this post helped you a little bit or at least served as relaxtion in your job search :D Sometimes you get a job and sometimes you get an adventure - like in my case of discovering a good milkshake shop in the worst possible interview experience.

 Focus on preparation and getting better!
-That's probably the route I had found along the way.
+That's probably something in our control.

 Also note how common Ghosting is!
 I wish that we get better at not ghosting people as an Industry.